-Making farming profitable for smallholder farmers is one of the agricultural challenges faced by India and Nepal.
-This is due to various factors from a lack of reliable and cost-effective irrigation systems to an unavailability of accurate agricultural knowledge.
-Poor market access/linkage facilities make the situation even more challenging.
+Making farming profitable for smallholder farmers is one of the agricultural challenges faced by India, Nepal and Kenya.
+This is due to various factors from a lack of reliable and cost-effective irrigation systems to an unavailability of accurate agricultural knowledge:

 Our proposed solution for empowering smallholder farmers involves water-powered pumps (e.g., the aQysta Barsha Pump model) and the Enabling Access to Sustainable Irrigation with Pay per Harvest (EASI-Pay) model.
 It is an aggregated approach to provide smallholder farmers with the holistic support required to transform from subsistence to commercial status.